DoctorWkt/pico_lora_sensor/README.md

   * A printed circuit board for the components.
   * Some wire to connect the PCB to the battery, which provides both the power for the sensor and the voltage to sense.
   * A waterproof box to hold the PCB.

-I've actually used pin headers so that I don't have to solder the Pico 2 and the LoRa module directly to the PCB.

 The Zip file in the [Kicad](Kicad/) directory holds the KiCaD 8 project files for the circuit and the PCB.